Why Your Neighbor’s Sale Price Means Nothing

 Active listings are your real competition

 Your buyers will shop your home against other homes they can tour this weekend.
-That means the best pricing strategy starts with:
+Therefore, the best pricing strategy starts with:

-Sold comps show where the market was.
-Active listings show the market your home must beat.
+This is the key difference in active listings vs sold comps.
+Sold comps show where the market was, while active listings show the market your home must beat.

 Pending sales reveal the direction of the market